sheasyve/Budget-Commander/README.md

 Export the budget to a text file, for reference.

-### Info
+### Info/Features
+The program supports saving and modification of expenses for reuse across sessions.

 Each expense has a name, cost, and an optional description.

-The program supports saving and modification of expenses for reuse across sessions.

 The program supports exporting budgets to a text file for viewing at a later time.

+Written by Shea Syverson